donbr/cdl2024_masterclass/README.md

 This part ties the other sections together into a whole picture.

 The process was developed by Louis Guitton, and described in the article ["Panama Papers Investigation using Entity Resolution and Entity Linking"](https://guitton.co/posts/entity-resolution-entity-linking).

-This employes a `spaCy` pipeline component [`spacy-lancedb-linker`](https://github.com/louisguitton/spacy-lancedb-linker] which is available for [download from PyPi](https://pypi.org/project/spacy-lancedb-linker/).
+Louis employs a `spaCy` pipeline component [`spacy-lancedb-linker`](https://github.com/louisguitton/spacy-lancedb-linker] which is available for [download from PyPi](https://pypi.org/project/spacy-lancedb-linker/).
 The tutorial is available in:
 <https://github.com/louisguitton/erkg-tutorials>